 Mendocino Grove – honestly, we found this a bit overpriced. $200 to sleep in a glamping tent is a bit steep.
 The grounds are nice and the tents are comfy but we’re just as happy to pay $10 to sleep in a tent on a campsite in the area.

-WHERE TO GO IN MENDOCINO
+THINGS TO DO IN MENDOCINO CALIFORNIA

 As I mentioned we’ve since been back to Mendocino a couple of times so this list has become quite extensive.
 There’s endless things to do!

 Mendocino Headlands State Park – these are the trails that run along the bluffs just outside of the main town.
 They go on for days and the views are out of this world.
 It’s more of a walk than a hike, but it’s absolutely worth it. *